OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **What would be the appropriate `ErrorCode` in case the request contains a malformed body, e.g. incorrect JSON?**

-The closest would be `UK.OBIE.Field.Invalid`
+The closest would be `UK.OB.Field.Invalid`

 If the JSON could be parsed, but some fields could not be validated, the error message should include the field (or if possible, fields) that were invalid.